The king is the most important piece in the game. However, it is also the weakest one. So how does the king move in chess?

 Exchanging pieces leaves a hopeless pawn ending.
 7.Bxd4 exd4 8.Kd2 Kxa3 9.Kd3 Kxb4 10.Kxd4 a5

 And now white pawns will start to disappear.
 8.h5 Nxa3 9.g3 Kxb4 0-1.

 King Vs King ( Opposition & Outflanking)

-In pawn endgames, the battle is often decided when one king marches in and capture some pawns.
+In pawn endgames, the battle is often decided when one king marches in and captures some pawns.
 Sometimes a King can do this even if the other King tries to keep him out.
-He finds a away to force his way through.
+He finds a way to force his way through.
 When Kings fight each other, they use two standard methods: